EmblemCompany/hustle-incognito/README.md

 ## 🛠 Tools

-Agent Hustle API has access to 25+ powerful tool categories for comprehensive crypto trading, analysis, and DeFi operations.
+The Agent Hustle API has access to 25+ powerful tool categories for comprehensive crypto trading, analysis, and DeFi operations.

 ### Available Tools
 *This list might not be exhaustive, use the getTools method to get the latest tools*